Year since abrogation of Article 370, Mehbooba Mufti, other politicians still under detention as Centre claims normalcy - India News , Firstpost

 Mufti’s detention was extended by three months under the Public Safety Act (PSA), ahead of the expiry of her current detention order on 5 August this year.
 Her residence, where she was shifted in April after spending over eight months at two government facilities, has been declared a subsidiary jail.

-Her former aide and ex-MLA Sajad Lone, who founded the Jammu and Kashmir People's Conference, was also released from detention this week.
+Her former aide and ex-MLA Sajad Lone, who founded the Jammu and Kashmir People's Conference, was released from detention this week.
+After being taken into custody on 5 August, he was kept at makeshift jail at Srinagar's Centaur hotel, along with other leaders from mainstream parties before they all were moved to an MLA hostel.
+In February, he was shifted to his residence and kept under house arrest.

 Finally 5 days short of a year I have been officially informed that I am a free man.
 So much has changed.
 So have I. Jail was not a new experience.
 Earlier ones were harsh with usual doses of physical torture.
 But this was psychologically draining.
 Much to share hopefully soon.